Asus TUF Gaming GeForce RTX 5060 Ti 8GB

 • OpenCL version is 3 on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and 2.2 on Sapphire Pulse Radeon RX 9060 XT 16GB.

-• RGB lighting is present on Asus TUF Gaming GeForce RTX 5060 Ti 8GB but not on Sapphire Pulse Radeon RX 9060 XT 16GB.
+• RGB lighting is present on Asus TUF Gaming GeForce RTX 5060 Ti 8GB but not available on Sapphire Pulse Radeon RX 9060 XT 16GB.

 • GPU architecture is Blackwell on Asus TUF Gaming GeForce RTX 5060 Ti 8GB and RDNA 4.0 on Sapphire Pulse Radeon RX 9060 XT 16GB.